rizinorg/cutter/docs/source/user-docs/preferences/analysis.rst

 .. image:: ../../images/analysis_dialog.png
     :alt: Analysis dialog

-**Description:** The Analysis dialog allows setting some radare2's analysis options.
+**Description:** The Analysis dialog allows setting some rizin's analysis options.
 The supported options are described below.

-Clicking on the "Analyze Program" button will trigger an analysis of the current binary with radare2's ``aaa`` command, taking into account the configured values of the analysis options.
+Clicking on the "Analyze Program" button will trigger an analysis of the current binary with rizin's ``aaa`` command, taking into account the configured values of the analysis options.

 **Steps to open:** ``Edit -> Preferences -> Analysis``